ramezrafla/redis-oplog/README.md

 - `cache/ObservableCollection`: No longer caching of data, just IDs; uses cache to build initial adds
 - `redis/RedisSubscriptionManager`: Many changes to support using Cache -- removed `getDoc` method
 - `redis/WatchManager` and `redis/CustomPublish`: New feature to allow server-server data transfers (see advanced section above)
+- The redis signaling has been cleaned to remove unused keys (e.g. 'mt', 'id') and synthetic events (we now use watchers) and to include cleared fields ('c' -- i.e. $unset).
+For more details check `lib/constants`

-Everywhere else, major code cleanups and removing of unused helpers in various `/lib` folders
+Everywhere else, **major code cleanups** and removal of unused helpers in various `/lib` folders

 ## Contributors